 It’s easy to apply and enroll.
 Here are the steps:

 (1) Confirm your firm’s eligibility and industry classification

 (2) Confirm eligible employees

-(3) Determine how many need to insured per the chart above
+(3) Determine how many need to be insured per the participation chart above

 (4) Decide if you, as the employer want to pay all, some, or none of the employee’s premiums

-(5) Fill out a very short application which contains no health questions.
+(5) Fill out a very short application that contains no health questions.
 That is right.
 As we said, there are no health questions.
 Guaranteed-issue coverage with a favorable pre-existing benefit clause.